kode4food/ale/pkg/core/docstring/future.md

 tags: ["concurrency"]
 ---

-Returns a future in the form of a function.
-The provided forms will be evaluated in a separate thread of execution, and any calls to the function **will block** until the forms have been completely evaluated.
+Returns a promise whose expressions are immediately evaluated in another thread of execution.

 #### An Example